Henry Thomas Gallagher: Founding Urney

 Gallagher was a leading Irish advocate for social credit, arguing that the Irish government needed to invest capital in Ireland to generate a technically developed and sustainable Irish manufacturing base.
 He argued for the declaration of Irish monetary independence and a break from the Bank of England with the Irish State taking over the Irish banking sector.
 This would allow for the extension of credit to Irish industry, which Gallagher had experienced was not forthcoming for Irish businesses from British banks.
 He asserted that Irish industry would never develop so long as Irish banking was still integrated with the British system.
 His business and political contemporaries did not share his views.
 When it became clear that de Valera was not persuaded, Gallagher stopped his lobbying.
 Disillusioned by the lack of support for monetary reform, from the 1950s he began to withdraw some of the facilities he developed for his employees, and instead allowed their use by his grandchildren.

 The company had prospered during The Emergency from 1940 to 1945, being granted an extra sugar quota.
 This allowed Gallagher to illegally export sugar at huge profits to Britain.
 He evaded many of the profit and price controls.
 When his source of West African cocoa beans was cut off during World War II, as chairman-director of the Chocolate Manufacturers Association, and its only Irish member, he arranged new supplies from Canada and Brazil for glucose and cocoa.
 During this period, with no other market competitors, demand for Urney Chocolates grew hugely.
 Despite difficulties in sourcing machinery from Europe, they were able to continue and expand production using secondhand machines with modification.
 They suffered a marked decline in their market share after the war, when imports of chocolate resumed, but continued to supply the British market which was struggling to recover in the post-war period.

 Later life and death

 Gallagher retired as managing director of Urney Chocolates in 1950, but continued to serve as chairman until 1958.
-Based on his success, the family maintained a staff of seven at farm and seven in the gardens of Urney house.
-He would often be seen by the factory workers.
-On his farm he bred cattle as well as hunting and show ponies for his grandchildren.
-In the 1960s he had started breeding racehorses, with John Oxx training his yearlings.
+Based on his success, the family maintained a large staff at Urney House.
+On his farm he bred cattle as well as hunting and show horses.
+He had started breeding racehorses, with John Oxx training his yearlings.
 In 1962, his horse Aithne won three races.
 The Gallaghers were disappointed when their son Redmond sold the Gallagher stake in Urney Chocolates in 1963, seeing the company taken over by foreign owners.

-They remained in Urney House, beside the factory, as it slowly encroached on their gardens from the mid 1960s.
-Gallagher encouraged his grounds staff to insult and defy Thomas Headon, Urney Chocolate's new chief executive, with a series of tit-for-tat encounters.
-Gallagher died at Urney House on 15 March 1975, and was buried at St Maelruan's churchyard, Tallaght.
+Gallagher died at Urney House on 15 March 1975, and was buried at Tallaght.